 Hareluya II BØY is an interesting mix of genres.
 Characters like Hareluya & Ichijou can technically be considered delinquents, but at the same time they aren't anything like Taison from Rokudenashi BLUES or Bouya Harumichi from Crows (BØY's characters dress better, for one).
-Hareluya & the gang help people out, like Gin-san Odd Jobs & the Sket-dan do in Gintama & Sket Dance, respectively, but BØY's characters aren't doing it mostly for a job or as an extra-curricular thing in school but instead help others out solely because they are kind-hearted people (Hareluya to a certain extent).
+Hareluya & the gang help people out, like Gin-san Odd Jobs & the Sket-dan do in Gintama & Sket Dance, respectively, but BØY's characters aren't doing it mostly for a job or as an extra-curricular thing in school, but instead help others out solely because they are kind-hearted & benevolent people.
 There are a fair number of fights in this title but they aren't enough of a focus to call this a battle title.
 Finally, there seems to be a sense of characters living their everyday lives in this title (granted, as "everyday" as their lives can be), but you also can't call this a slice of life title in any way.
 All of this does end up making Hareluya II BØY a pretty identifiable title within the history of Jump, though.

 BØY is a show with no real long-running story arc, but rather is full of short stories; nearly every episode is its own story, and BØY differs from most Jump titles of this sort by actually dealing with, or at least insinuating, some pretty heavy material.
-For example, episode 7 deals with a female friend of Ichijou's who admits to have been forced to be intoxicated and have lewd pictures taken of her and her attempts at escaping from the people who do this to her (Ibu is introduced in this story).
-Episode 14 focuses on Shizuka, Momiyama's little sister, who is captured by a stalker who wants nothing but to cut her up and see her beautiful insides.
-In episode 15 Ichijou is attempting to escape with his life in a literal game of manhunt (the hunter has an actual crossbow & bolts) while handcuffed to Ibu, who was unknowingly roped into the game.
-That's not to say that BØY doesn't have more upbeat & lighter episodes, though, because it does, like episode 6, which has Momiyama talk Kiyoshiro into having Yamana, who he is starting to have feelings for, go on a date with Momiyama, though Kiyoshiro is dragged into the date as well for support.
+For example, Episode 7 deals with a female friend of Ichijou's who admits to have been forced to be intoxicated and have lewd pictures taken of her, and her attempts at escaping from the people, including Ibu, who do this to her.
+Episode 14 focuses on Shizuka, Momiyama's little sister, who is captured by a stalker who wants nothing but to literally cut her up and see her beautiful insides.
+In Episode 15, Ichijou is attempting to escape with his life in a literal game of manhunt (the hunter has an actual crossbow & bolts) while handcuffed to Ibu, who was unknowingly roped into the game.
+That's not to say that BØY doesn't have more upbeat & lighter episodes, though, because it does, like Episode 6, which has Momiyama talk Kiyoshiro into having Yamana, who he is starting to have feelings for, go on a date with Momiyama, though Kiyoshiro is dragged into the date as well for support.

-The best stories, though, are definitely the four multi-parters: Episodes 4 & 5 deal with Bob-jiisan and his past involving a once thought-lost painting that's now priceless.
-Episodes 9 & 10 focus on a baseball team from rival school Gedou High, lead by beanballing pitcher Junichi Hidou, who is injuring members of Rakuen's baseball team & making it all seem like Rakuen's star player, Yuichi Honjou, is behind it; episode 10 is a rough baseball game between Hidou's team & Honjou, who has gathered Hareluya & the gang for help.
-Episodes 18-20 are about Reiji Marukido, the spoiled son of a rich businessman/yakuza who always gets his way by way of his giant bodyguard (a former boxer who once killed an opponent), and his kidnapping of Yamana because she didn't like his advances; coincidentally, all of Reiji's actions in the second half of the story seem to indicate that he wants to rape her (literally, he throws her onto a bed, takes off his shirt & jacket, and was even trying to lick her before that!).
-As an aside, this is the story arc where Kiyoshiro truly becomes a man that protects what's most important to him.
-Finally, episodes 22-24 focus on Taro Momoyama, a notorious fighting game child prodigy who thinks up a variation that uses actual people for profit.
+The best stories, though, are definitely the four multi-parters.
+Episodes 4 & 5 deal with Bob and his past involving a once thought-lost painting that's now priceless.
+Episodes 9 & 10 focus on a baseball team from rival school Gedou High, lead by beanballing pitcher Junichi Hidou, who is injuring members of Rakuen's baseball team & making it all seem like Rakuen's star player, Yuichi Honjou, is behind it.
+Episode 10 is a rough baseball game between Hidou's team & Honjou, who has gathered Hareluya & the gang for help.
+Episodes 18-20 are about Reiji Marukido, the spoiled son of a rich businessman/yakuza who always gets his way by way of his giant bodyguard (a former boxer who once killed an opponent), and his kidnapping of Yamana because she didn't like his advances.
+Coincidentally, all of Reiji's actions in the second half of the story seem to indicate that he wants to rape her; he throws her onto a bed, takes off his shirt & jacket, and was even trying to lick her before that!
+Finally, Episodes 22-24 focus on Taro Momoyama, a notorious fighting game child prodigy who thinks up a variation that uses actual people for profit.
 These multi-parters obviously benefit from having more time to tell their stories & develop the people that are introduced solely for these episodes.

-BØY was directed by Kiyoshi Egami (director of City Hunter '91 & storyboarder of Yu-Gi-Oh!
-GX through Zexal), but the real name to focus on this anime is that of Yasuhiro Imagawa (director of Giant Robo, G Gundam, Shin Mazinger, & Tetsujin 28 ), who was the overall series composer & wrote the script for about half of the episodes.
-Imagawa's composing & scriptwriting credits, which includes the likes of Bartender, Berserk TV, Souten no Ken, & Violinist of Hameln, aren't as well-known as his directorial work, but his style is still noticeable in BØY.
+BØY was directed by Kiyoshi Egami (City Hunter '91, storyboarder of Yu-Gi-Oh!
+GX through Zexal), but the real name to focus on this anime is that of Yasuhiro Imagawa (Giant Robo, G Gundam, Shin Mazinger, Tetsujin 28 ), who was the overall series composer & wrote the script for about half of the episodes.
+Imagawa's composing & scriptwriting credits, which includes the likes of Bartender, Berserk TV, Fist of the Blue Sky, & Violinist of Hameln, aren't as well-known as his directorial work, but his style is still noticeable in BØY.
 It certainly explains some of the more ridiculous moments in the show, including the final episode's absolutely unbelievable (but entertaining as hell) climax, though he didn't write the script himself for that episode.
-The character designs were done by Takahiro Kishida (of Durarara!!, Baccano!, & Madoka Magica fame), who does a nice job of adapting Haruto Umezawa's Tsukasa Hojo-inspired sleek drawing style.
+The character designs were done by Takahiro Kishida (Durarara!!, Baccano!, Madoka Magica), who does a nice job of adapting Haruto Umezawa's Tsukasa Hojo-inspired sleek drawing style.
 The music was done by Shingo Kobayashi, with this being his only anime soundtrack work (though he has done anime theme arrangement & composition), and it's a nice mix of lighter beats & rougher songs, with the best ones being awesome rock renditions of classical music like Bach's "Toccata & Fugue in D minor" &, obviously, Handel's "Hallelujah Chorus" (Handel's version is also used a couple of times).

 As I mentioned, SPYKE's music is all over this show...
 And it's a shame that they never got an album out with King Records, because all nine songs are awesome & really show the range this group could do.
 The opening theme, "Tight-Break", has a great addictive sound to it and, combined with the cool looking footage, makes it an opening that I rarely skipped.
 The ending themes, "Words of Free" & "Closet Freak", are mostly opposites of each other, with "Words of Free" being high-energy & "Closet Freak" being slower-paced, and though both are great ending themes, I prefer "Closet Freak".
 The insert themes, "AFTER", "Before Lies", "Breath", "egoistic", "EVE", & "HEAT IN MOTION", are likewise varied in sound, with some being slower-paced ballads and others being high-energy rock songs.
-"Before Lies", "Breath", & "HEAT IN MOTION", though, are the best of the bunch, in my opinion, fitting the scenes they were used in perfectly; in fact, "Before Lies" was such a great "climax to a fight" song that it was used for that purpose in two separate episodes.
+"Before Lies", "Breath", & "HEAT IN MOTION", though, are the best of the bunch, in my opinion, fitting the scenes they were used in perfectly.
+In fact, "Before Lies" was such a great "climax to a fight" song that it was used for that purpose in two separate episodes.
 Also, the vocalless versions of "AFTER", "Before Lies", & "EVE" were even utilized as parts of the soundtrack at times, also fitting very nicely when used.
 I was really surprised by how good this band was, so it's kind of sad to know that they broke up shortly after this anime finished airing.
-Luckily, all nine SPYKE songs are featured on the two anime OSTs that were released, Hareluya of the First & Hareluya on the Second...
-Unfortunately, these two OSTs are pretty rare & expensive now, which sucks because I'd love to have the entire soundtrack to this show.
+Luckily, all nine SPYKE songs are featured on the two anime OSTs that were released, Hareluya of the First & Hareluya on the Second.

 The lack of a DVD release really hurts this show's availability in general, and it's really annoying that this show is stuck in such an obscure position.
 When I looked at the first couple years of late-night anime I saw that Hareluya II BØY was one of only two titles that were never licensed for North American release; I have no idea why BØY never got released on VHS over here (maybe the music rights were too much?), but it's a shame.
 Luckily, there might be hope of a better release in the future: Shueisha has been releasing budget-priced DVDs that feature the first episodes of many Jump anime & the fourth DVD, which comes out this month, will feature the first episode of Hareluya II BØY, marking the very first time any portion of this show has received a DVD release.
 There could be a chance that Starchild, the anime division of King Records, is allowing Shueisha to include BØY on this DVD so that they can gauge present interest in the show, and if they feel it's worth it they might finally give the show a DVD release.
 It would obviously be too expensive for me to feel comfortable buying (damn R2 DVD pricing!), but at least there would be better raws out there for it then, and then I could recommend full-heartedly to check this show out.
 As it is right now this show, though awesome & definitely worth the watch, is also viewer beware.